Herman Ehrenberg: 1836–1854

 Ehrenberg returned to Germany and enrolled at Freiburg University to study mining.
 In the early 1840s he worked at University of Halle, teaching English.
 He wrote a memoir of his experiences in the Texas Revolution, published in 1843 as Texas und Seine Revolution.
 It was reprinted in 1844 as Der Freiheitskampf in Texas im Jahre 1836 and in 1845 as Fahrten und Schicksale eines Deutschen in Texas.

-He returned to the United States in 1844, and journeyed to St. Louis, Missouri to join a group traveling to Oregon Territory.
-In May 1845 he sailed from Oregon to Hawaii, on the brig Chenamus.
-Within several months he had been hired by the Hawaiian government to survey the streets of Honolulu.
+He returned to the United States in 1844, and journeyed to St. Louis, Missouri, to join a group traveling to Oregon Territory.
+In May 1845, he sailed from Oregon to Hawaii on the brig Chenamus.
+Within several months, the Hawaiian government hired him to survey the streets of Honolulu.

 For the next two years, Ehrenberg likely operated a schooner, Louise, which brought goods from La Paz, Baja California Sur to Hawaii.
 For at least part of that time, Ehrenberg lived in La Paz.
-Some historians, such as Ornish, maintain that in 1846 and 1847 Ehrenberg sailed to Tahiti and several other Polynesian islands.
+Some historians, such as Ornish, maintain that in 1846 and 1847, Ehrenberg sailed to Tahiti and several other Polynesian islands.

 Some historians report that in 1846 Ehrenberg joined the 1st Regiment of New York Volunteers in California to fight in the Mexican–American War.
-Most evidence disputes that Ehrenberg actually joined the army.
+Most evidence disputes that Ehrenberg joined the army.
 According to the memoirs of one of the soldiers in that unit, Ehrenberg was a civilian and "volunteer aide" to Captain Seymour Steele of that regiment.
 In March 1848, Ehrenberg and 33 other men rescued American prisoners held south of La Paz.